suntzu93/info/MonitorAndAlert.md

 <img src="/images/google_alert.png">

 `3.
-I have coded a bash script to monitor CPU, Memory, Disk space, and Network usage when they exceed the threshold of 85%.
-It will notify my Telegram.`
+I'm using my script to monitor CPU, Memory, Disk space, and Network usage when they exceed the threshold of 85%.
+It will notify via Telegram.`

 *[Code here](https://github.com/suntzu93/system_monitor/blob/main/system_monitor.sh)*